metricly/metricly-docs/content/integrations/redis/_index.md

 tags: ["#redis", "#integrations" ]
 author: Lawrence Lane
 ---
 Redis is an adaptable, open source, in-memory data structure store that can be used as a database, cache, and message broker.
-Metricly can be used to monitor the performance of your Redis server.
+CloudWisdom can be used to monitor the performance of your Redis server.

 ## Prerequisites
 - [Linux Agent][1]